samthebest/dump/sams-scala-tutorial/platonic-programming.md

  - Every function has to be arbitrarily tied to a containing scope
  - Class Oriented Programming, by design, forces a complex coupling of many functions
  - Access level modifiers on functions within types.
-This is really dumb since the motivation for access level modifiers is either to protect/encapsulate state (i.e. a mutable field/variable) or to protect/encapsulate an interface (i.e. a package or module), so allowing programmers to protect/encapsulate functions of a type only gets in the way and adds absalutely nothing.
+This is really dumb since the motivation for access level modifiers is either to protect/encapsulate state (i.e. a mutable field/variable) or to protect/encapsulate an interface (i.e. a package or module), so allowing programmers to protect/encapsulate functions of a type only gets in the way and adds absolutely nothing.

 This is perhaps why Ruby, and especially Python, is becoming increasingly popular since they allow writing functions without containing scopes.